Initial MBS Transport Function API examples

 deactivate MBUPF

-To use this you will need a 5G Core with an MB-UPF and an MB-SMF that are both capable of allocating an ingress tunnel at reference point Nmb9, such as the one found in the 5G-MAG/open5gs repository in the feature/mbs-udp-tunnel-creation branch.
+To use this you will need a 5G Core with an MB-UPF and an MB-SMF that are both capable of allocating an ingress tunnel at reference point Nmb9.
+An example of such a 5G Core can be found in the 5G-MAG/open5gs repository in the 5mbs branch.

-Start the NRF, SCP, AMF, MB-UPF and MB-SMF.
+Start the NRF, SCP, AMF, MB-SMF and MB-UPF.

 cd ~/open5gs